shivannis/xandr-docs-public/xandr-docs/digital-platform-api/member-contract-service.md

 ---
 title: Member Contract Service
-description: Sales op admins can use the member contract service to view, create, update, and delete member contracts. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: Sales operations admins can use the Member Contract service to view, create, update, and delete member contracts. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Member contract service
+# Member Contract service

 > [!NOTE]
 > This service is currently available to a limited set of clients and Microsoft employees only.